NHPG Bylaws

 5. 1.
 Enumeration and Election of Officers

-The officers of The New Hampshire Potters’ Guild shall be a Chairman, a Vice-Chairman, a Recording Secretary, a Corresponding Secretary, and a Treasurer.
-The Chairman and the Vice-Chairman and Recording Secretary shall be elected on odd-number years and the Corresponding Secretary and Treasurer shall be elected on even-numbered years.
+The officers of The New Hampshire Potters’ Guild shall be a Chair, a Co-Chair, a Recording Secretary, a Corresponding Secretary, and a Treasurer.
+The Chair and the Co-Chair and Recording Secretary shall be elected for the odd-numbered years and the Corresponding Secretary and Treasurer shall be elected for the even-numbered years.

-The Chairman shall preside at all meetings of the organization and of the Board of Directors.
-The Chairman may, in the absence or disability of the Treasurer, sign or endorse checks, drafts, and notes.
-The Chairman shall have such usual powers of supervision and management, as may pertain to the office of the Chairman and perform such other duties as may be designated by the Board.
+The Chair shall preside at all meetings of the organization and of the Board of Directors.
+The Chair may, in the absence or disability of the Treasurer, sign or endorse checks, drafts, and notes.
+The Chair shall have such usual powers of supervision and management, as may pertain to the office of the Chair and perform such other duties as may be designated by the Board.

 5.2.1.
-The Chairman has primary responsibility for the NHPG Internet presence and activities, in collaboration with the Vice-Chairman.
+The Chair has primary oversite responsibility for of the NHPG Internet presence and activities, in collaboration with the vice chair corresponding secretary.

-The Vice-Chairman shall, in the event of absence, disability, or death of the Chairman, possess all the powers and perform all the duties of that office.
-The Vice-Chairman shall perform other such duties as the Chairman and Board may designate.
+The Co-Chair shall, in the event of absence, disability, or death of the Chair, possess all the powers and perform all the duties of that office.
+The Co-Chair shall be responsible for coordinating meeting locations.
+The Co-Chair shall perform other such duties as the Chair and Board may designate.

-5.4.1.
-The Secretary shall assure that minutes, newsletters, announcements, and other records are dated, labeled and saved electronically in the master file.
-The Secretary shall update member lists, contact lists, and mailing lists at least once each year.
+The Corresponding Secretary shall ensure that minutes, newsletters, announcements, and other records are dated, labeled, and saved electronically in the master file.
+The Corresponding Secretary shall update member lists, contact lists, and mailing lists at least once each year.

-The Treasurer shall collect and receive all moneys due and be the custodial of these moneys.
+The Treasurer shall collect and receive all money due and be the custodial of this money.
 The Treasurer shall present an annual report at the Annual Meeting.

 6. 1 Fiscal Year